pinga-lab/website/papers/struct-index-euler.md

 # Abstract

-In most applications, the Euler deconvolution aims to define the nature (type) of the geologic source (i.e., the structural index [SI]) and its depth position.
+In most applications, the Euler deconvolution aims to define the nature (type) of the geologic source (i.e., the structural index \[SI\]) and its depth position.
 However, Euler deconvolution also estimates the horizontal positions of the sources and the base level of the magnetic anomaly.
 To determine the correct SI, most authors take advantage of the clustering of depth estimates.
-We have analyzed Euler’s equation to indicate that random variables contaminating the magnetic observations and its gradients affect the base-level estimates if, and only if, the SI is not assumed correctly.
+We have analyzed Euler's equation to indicate that random variables contaminating the magnetic observations and its gradients affect the base-level estimates if, and only if, the SI is not assumed correctly.
 Grounded on this theoretical analysis and assuming a set of tentative SIs, we have developed a new criterion for